-'Service Guarantee' means the minimum service standards for the Services as specified in ATTACHMENT 3 - SERVICE GUARANTEE.
+'Service Guarantee' means a set of minimum service standards for the Services as specified in ATTACHMENT 3 - SERVICE GUARANTEE.

-'Service Period' means, subject to any contrary stipulation in this Deed, the period from the Service Start Date to 30 June 2027.
+'Service Period' means, subject to any contrary stipulation in this Deed, the period from the Deed Commencement Date to 30 June 2027.